udia-software/udia/README.md

   * Install dependencies with `mix deps.get`
   * Create and migrate your database with `mix ecto.create && mix ecto.migrate`
-  * Inside the `apps/udia` directory, install Node.js dependencies with `cd assets/ && npm install`
+  * Install Node.js dependencies with `cd assets && npm install`
   * Start Phoenix endpoint with `mix phx.server` or `iex -S mix phx.server`

 Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.